Olex2/Olex2Manual/Tasks/05_model_building.md

 ### Selecting atoms or groups of atoms
 Atom selections are very important in Olex2.
 When you need to address specific atoms (because you want to change their atom type, involve them in some restraints or want to delete them, for example), you do this by selecting them.
 When you work with Olex2, you never need to know the name of an atom, but you must know how to select them!
 Here are a few points about selections:

-- Selected atoms turn `green'
+- Selected atoms turn green
 - Add to the current selection by clicking atoms
 - Take atoms out of a selection by clicking on them again
 - Double-click on a whole molecule to select it